BrightspaceUI/core/components/scroll-wrapper/README.md

 # Scroll Wrapper

-The `d2l-scroll-wrapper` element can be used to wrap content which may overflow its horizontal boundaries, optionally providing left/right scroll buttons.
+The `d2l-scroll-wrapper` element can be used to wrap content which may overflow its horizontal boundaries, providing left/right scroll buttons.

 ![scroll wrapper](./screenshots/scroll-wrapper.gif?raw=true)